Ebon Fisher: Brooklyn

-Coming of age in a postmodern era that questioned human objectivity and industrial progress, the Brooklyn Immersionists transitioned to a post-postmodern cultural paradigm that emphasized environmental immersion, organic vitality, and a departure from 20th century individualism that led to what Fisher called “subjective ecology."
-In the 1990s, Fisher and his interdisciplinary colleagues played a key role in transforming Brooklyn's depressed industrial waterfront and bringing down the rate of attrition for disadvantaged populations.
-They helped to catalyze a renaissance in Williamsburg that spread through much of Brooklyn and beyond.
-According to a 2004 report in the Journal of the American Planning Association, the emergence of such a dynamic culture in the early 1990s helped Williamsburg to revive its neighborhood-based economy and to stem the rate of attrition for its disadvantaged populations.
-In the new millennium, the Bloomberg administration rezoned the district for high rises and provided tax abatements for large corporate developers.
-Instead of embracing the emerging local economy, these “trickle down” corporate welfare policies led to a rise in the cost of living and corporate predomination of local culture.
+Coming of age in a postmodern era that questioned human objectivity and industrial progress, Ebon Fisher and his colleagues in Williamsburg transitioned to a post-postmodern cultural paradigm that emphasized environmental immersion, organic vitality, and a departure from 20th century individualism that led to what Fisher called “subjective ecology” in the British journal, Digital Creativity in 1998.
+In the 1990s, Fisher and his interdisciplinary colleagues played a key role in transforming Brooklyn's depressed industrial waterfront and helped to catalyze a renaissance in Williamsburg that spread through much of Brooklyn and other boroughs.
+According to a 2004 report in the Journal of the American Planning Association, the emergence of such a dynamic culture in the 1990s helped Williamsburg to revive its neighborhood-based economy and to stem the rate of attrition for its disadvantaged populations.
+In the new millennium, however, the Bloomberg administration rezoned the district for high rises and provided tax abatements for large corporate developers.
+Instead of embracing the emerging local economy, these “trickle down” corporate welfare policies led to a rise in the cost of living and a shift to a more alienated, and less immersive, corporate culture.
 Rates of attrition for the disadvantaged began to rise again under the City's corporate welfare policies in the new millennium.
-Among those forced to leave were the artists, musicians, writers and activists which had initiated the renaissance.
+Among those forced to leave were the activists, artists, musicians and writers which had initiated the renaissance.
+Although some journalists have mistakenly attributed the rise in the cost of living to free market "gentrification," the leveraged corporate welfare systems that began with rezoning in 1999, were not forms of free enterprise, but a controlled economy driven by local real estate aggregators and corporate monopolies rooted in Manhattan.